Cowboys & Aliens: Development and casting

 Olivia Wilde was cast in one of the lead roles, and Favreau called Wilde's character the key to the film.
 Sam Rockwell was cast in a supporting role as Doc.
 The character was described as a large Mexican in the original script, but when Favreau and the writers learned of Rockwell's interest in the film, they reconceived and expanded the role.
+Glen Powell auditioned for the role of Percy, which eventually went to Paul Dano.
 Favreau himself is known for appearing in his films, but for Cowboys & Aliens, he chose not to make a cameo appearance because he thought it would affect the tone of the film.
 Favreau's face does appear on a wanted poster as "Todd Kravitz" in the scene establishing Craig as "Lonergan".

 When asked about how the film was developing, Rosenberg stated, "It's incredible.
 Sometimes it's like seeing exactly what was going through my head when I first had that spark in my head as a kid.
 Jon Favreau's bringing his own talent and vision with the adaptation, but at the same time it remains true to what I was really trying to get at in the original story."

-Steven Spielberg, one of the film's executive producers, visited the director and the writers during pre-production to look over the script and the artwork.
+Steven Spielberg, one of the film's executive producers, visited Favreau and the writers during pre-production to look over the script and the artwork.
 He provided Favreau with a collection of classic Western films.
 Spielberg also invited the director and the writers to a private screening of several Western films and provided live commentary on how to make one properly.
 The films included Stagecoach, My Darling Clementine, and Destry Rides Again.
 Spielberg made several other suggestions: a main enemy alien, Jake's final use of the gauntlet being to decapitate an alien, and that Jake and Ella's first kiss should occur in the climax of the film.